More Maryland Updates

 - Go to the bathroom before you walk in the testing room.
 ‘Nuff said.

 - Dress in layers.
-Ok, not the MOST important tip, but if you are too hot or too cold during the test you will be distracted.
-Having a sweater to put on or a t-shirt to strip down to will help regulate your body temperature.
+Ok, not the MOST important tip, but if you are too hot or too cold during the test you will be distracted, as well.
+Having a sweater to put on or a t-shirt to strip down to will help regulate your body temp.
 Besides, testing environments are typically on the cool side.

 - Bring plenty of writing implements.
 2 sharpened pencils and 2 pens?
 That should do, but have a few others just to be safe.
 Don’t forget your erasers, too.

 As for taking your test, here are 6 good tips to remember on all tests you take.